knpuniversity/symfony2-rest/knpu/episode5/subordinate-resource-endpoint.md

 whoops - make sure you have a `$programmer` variable set above.
 Now, add `$project`.
 Copy that and paste it 2 more times.

 And we *are* setup!
-After we make the requuest for the programmer, we *should* get back a link we can follow.
+After we make the request for the programmer, we *should* get back a link we can follow.
 Get that link with `$uri = $this->asserter()->readResponseProperty`.
 Read `_links.battles`.
 Make sure you pass `$response` as the first argument.